-Learning Cluster for First-Year Students
+The Learning Cluster for First-Year Students

 Wondering how to do it all?

-- Connect with peers while building friendships
+- Connects you with peers while building friendships

-About Learning Clusters
+About the Learning Cluster

 A Learning Cluster is when incoming students register for two classes as a cohort.
 Faculty teaching these classes will be working as a team, and the content and the assignments among the courses will be linked together.
 Participants register for:

-- Gen 100
+- GEN 100

-Why have them at Malone?
+Why have the Learning Cluster at Malone?

 Researchers have found that when students participate in learning communities they establish meaningful friendships, are more likely to have strong academic and social experiences, are more likely to continue in college, and are better able to see how different courses connect with each other.